SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 3. Confirm to enable the microservice feature.

 To disable the microservice feature, run the post installer and select the option 8.
 For more information about developing and hosting a microservice, see [Microservices SDK](/guides/microservice-sdk/introduction/).
+Before disabling the microservice feature, you should unsubscribe from all the microservices that have been uploaded.
+You can also delete the microservice if you are not planning to enable again and subscribe to the same microservice.